-After purchasing a new or used vehicle, you’ve likely thought about whether or not you need an extended warranty.
-With the high cost of repairs, this topic is one that deserves some consideration.
-Are extended car warranties worth it?
+After purchasing a new or used vehicle, you’ve likely thought about whether you need an extended warranty.
+With the high cost of repairs, this topic is one that deserves some consideration: Are extended car warranties worth it?
 It depends on what you are looking for, and the answer isn’t always clear-cut.

-In this article, we will break down what an extended warranty is, typical costs, and if you should have one.
+In this article, we'll break down the ins and outs of extended car warranties, typical costs, if they're a sound investment, and some of the best extended car warranty companies to consider.
 Let’s dig deeper to find the answers you need.

 In this article:

 - What Is An Extended Car Warranty?

 - Are Extended Car Warranties Worth It For You?

 - Extended Car Warranty Costs Vs. Repair Costs